tjeyy/database_benchmarks/README.md

 We listed all steps required to compile the DBMS code and execute all experiments in [`reproduction.sh`](reproduction.sh).
 See this file for details, or execute it as is.

 Reproducing all results will require multiple days.
-The script is expected to run on a recent Ubuntu version.
+The script is expected to run on a recent Ubuntu version (tested on 24.04).
 See the usage in the following:
 ```
 ./reproduction.sh [NUMA_NODE] [CLIENTS]
 ```